Clear and precise about bailiff matters.

 11. COMMUNICATING with bailiffs

 "Calls are Recorded or Monitored".
-How to use their own evidence against them.
+How to use their own evidence?.

 12. Bailiff put his BOOT in your door